omariosc/inertia/documentation/designs/prototypes/payment/README.md

-﻿# Payment
+﻿# Payment Prototypes

-This directory contains all payment interface designs of the `inertia` project
+This directory contains all payment interface design prototypes.